 Select the correct Printer Type and Label Media.

 Note: If youʼre running Manager via a Remote Desktop Connection, be sure the local printer you select is marked “(redirect).”
+For troubleshooting tips, see Labels don't print from the Remote Desktop server.

 To print shipping labels: